Growing a start-up with a new product

 Initial research

-We began by conducting a round of desk research and competitor analysis, looking at what similar savings offerings were out there.
+I began by conducting a round of desk research and competitor analysis, looking at what similar savings offerings were out there.

 Particular focus was paid to interest rates and rules or restrictions that may be in place for the account.